risc0/bonsai-starter-template/README.md

 Ethereum contracts are in the `contracts` directory.
 Solidity can be found in `contracts/contracts` including the application source and an interface and mock implementation of the Bonsai proxy.
+Rust functions to interact with your application are included in `contracts/src/lib.rs`.

 Contracts are built and tested with [Cargo] with the Rust [ethers] libraries.
 The build configuration is in `contracts/build.rs`.